Connected aaroncsmith@clerkwell :~$

 Does it support SSH keys, SFTP, or port forwarding?

 Not in this version.
-SSHClient focuses on doing one thing well: a single interactive session with password auth, a real terminal, and the live Markdown pane.
+SSHClient focuses on doing one thing well: interactive sessions with password auth, a real terminal, and the live Markdown pane.
 Key auth, file transfer, and tunneling aren't included — if those are on your critical path, this isn't the right tool yet.

 Where are my passwords stored?

 In the iOS Keychain on your device.
 They are never stored in plain text and never leave your phone.
-There are no accounts and no cloud sync — the only network connection the app makes is the SSH session you start.
+There are no accounts and no cloud sync — the only network connections the app makes are the SSH sessions you start.

 What is the Markdown preview actually for?